The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 During the first 12 weeks, hormonal changes can leave you feeling tired or exhausted.

-Morning sickness affects up to 80% of mums-to-be in the first trimester.
+Morning sickness affects up to 80% of mums-to-be in the first trimester4.
 It can strike at any time of the day or night and varies from mild nausea to sickness throughout the day.

 Frequent trips to the bathroom are one of the most common symptoms of early pregnancy, as your growing uterus begins to put pressure on your bladder.

-Pregnancy hormones, oestrogen and progesterone, soar during the first 12 weeks of pregnancy, affecting how you’re feeling emotionally.
-Get plenty of rest and light exercise to keep you feeling yourself.
+Pregnancy hormones, oestrogen and progesterone, soar during the first 12 weeks of pregnancy8, affecting how you’re feeling emotionally.
+Get plenty of rest and light exercise to keep you feeling like yourself.

 Feeling queasy?